“A translator’s idea of having fun”

 See this cartoon in Spanish.

-This cartoon is inspired in Curri Barceló‘s excellent initiative on Twitter encouraging tweets from translators about sayings adapted for translators in Spanish.
+This cartoon is inspired on Curri Barceló‘s excellent initiative on Twitter, encouraging tweets from translators about sayings adapted for translators in Spanish.

 You can see all the tweets following this hashtag #dichosparatraductores (#translatorsayings in English).